P3DCAT/TTAlphaCombiner/README.md

 TT Alpha Combiner can also be used to convert relative texture paths to absolute paths.
 For example, it can replace `../../maps/test_texture.jpg` with `phase_3/maps/test_texture.png`.
 Simply set the `--convert-relative` flag together with the `--phase-files` location!

+TT Alpha Combiner can also convert old-style content packs to the new PNG system, using the `--convert-pack` flag.

 * Use the `--jpg` flag to rewrite BAM files using regular JPG textures without RGB files.
 * Use the `--rgb` flag to rewrite BAM files using JPG+RGB combo textures.
 * Use the `--overwrite` flag to overwrite all BAM files in-place.